-Harrison County Community Foundation Operating Fund - used to fund current operations of the Foundation.
+Harrison County Community Foundation Operating Fund - used to fund current operations of HCCF.

-HCCF Supporting Organization Funds - Unrestricted net assets designated as belonging to HCCFSO represent contributions provided by Caesars along with associated investment earnings of those funds.
+HCCF Supporting Organization Funds - Unrestricted net assets designated as belonging to HCCFSO represent contributions provided by EBCI along with associated investment earnings of those funds.
 These assets are available to further the mission of HCCFSO.